jaredLunde/react-hook/packages/mouse-position/README.md

 <pre align="center">npm i @react-hook/mouse-position</pre>
 <hr>

 A React hook for tracking the position of the mouse as it moves around an element.
+This hook also provides an interop between touch and desktop devices and will treat `ontouch` events the same as `onmouse` ones.

 ## Quick Start